-- All staff are caring and supportive.
-They have been trained in Trauma Informed Practices and adhere to our restorative behaviour policy - All children are supported socially and pastorally by a staff who know them well - School offers a wide range of activities within school, within the community and further afield, to support children's social and emotional development including educational visits, visitors to school and events with other local schools - School has a Behaviour and Anti-bullying Policy which is adhered to by all staff - Staff have high expectations of children's learning and behaviour, this is supported by parents/carers - Attendance and punctuality are closely monitored and good attendance is celebrated - Where a child has a specific medical need, the school nurse can provide staff with the relevant training - Specific staff are trained in paediatric first aid - The school offers a variety of pastoral support, the class teacher and class support staff work hard to build strong, trusting bonds with each child. - All children have opportunities to talk to members of staff including the Headteacher, SENDCo and Welfare Officer. - The school has a strong PSHE curriculum. - Interventions, such as nurture group or Lego therapy are offered to children as is required.
+- All staff are caring and supportive. - All children are supported socially and pastorally by a staff who know them well - There are a wide range of activities within school, within the community and further afield, to support children's social and emotional development including educational visits, visitors to school and events with other local schools - School has a Behaviour and Anti-bullying Policy which is adhered to by all staff - Staff have high expectations of children's learning and behaviour, this is supported by parents/carers - Attendance and punctuality are closely monitored and good attendance is celebrated - Where a child has a specific medical need, the school nurse can provide staff with the relevant training - Specific staff are trained in paediatric first aid - The school offers a variety of pastoral support, the class teacher and class support staff work hard to build strong, trusting bonds with each child. - All children have opportunities to talk to members of staff including the Headteacher, SENDCo and Welfare Officer. - The school has a strong PSHE curriculum. - Interventions, such as nurture group or Lego therapy are offered to children as is required.

-What levels of expertise and training is available to staff in school to support children with SEND:
+What levels of expertise and training is available to staff in school to support children with SEND: Townville Infant and Nursery School employs trained staff to educate and care for all children

-Townville Infant and Nursery School employs trained staff to educate and care for all children
+Mrs Cooper, our Deputy Headteacher has completed the National SENDCo accreditation award and has held posts of SENDCo since 2019.
+She has also completed the Senior Mental Health Lead Award.

-- Mrs Cooper, our Deputy Headteacher has completed the National SENDCo accreditation award and has held posts of SENDCo since 2019.
-She has also completed the Senior Mental Health Lead Award. - Staff receive regular training in supporting children with SEND from a range of providers.
-Where the need for specific training, such as speech and language, physical difficulties or Autism is identified, this is arranged for staff. - Our welfare officer Miss Godber is a trained Emotional Literacy Support Assistant (ELSA). - Staff access a range of training opportunities throughout the year in key areas of the curriculum and also in identifying and supporting children with specific difficulties - Staff who lead intervention groups receive appropriate training to do so - Staff have access to 'Team Teach' training when necessary - Most staff are EpiPen and asthma trained - Specific medical issues are addressed as they arise
+- Staff receive regular training in supporting children with SEND from a range of providers.
+Where the need for specific training, such as speech and language, physical difficulties or Autism is identified, this is arranged for staff. - Our welfare officer Mrs Booth is a trained Emotional Literacy Support Assistant (ELSA). - Staff access a range of training opportunities throughout the year in key areas of the curriculum and also in identifying and supporting children with specific difficulties - Staff who lead intervention groups receive appropriate training to do so - Staff have access to 'Team Teach' training when necessary - Most staff are EpiPen and asthma trained - Specific medical issues are addressed as they arise